pijarr/pijarr/README.md

 ## pijarr-setup.sh
 Bash shell script for Raspberry Pi to automate the setup and configuration of Jackett, Sonarr, Radarr, and Lidarr

-**Tested October 2020 Raspberry Pi 3 & 4 Raspberry Pi OS (previously called Raspbian)**
+**Tested August 2021 Raspberry Pi 3 & 4 Raspberry Pi OS**
-- Raspberry Pi OS (32-bit) Lite minimal image based on Debian Buster - August 2020 (Kernel 5.4)
+- Raspberry Pi OS (32-bit) Lite minimal image based on Debian Buster - May 7th 2021 (Kernel 5.10)

 ## Usage
 **Method 1:** Clone and run locally.
 You can edit and modify script to suit using this method.